-Cleaning and reducing climbing frames / walls, playhouses and huts, crawl through tunnels and tube slides, exercise equipment, gates, benches and picnic tables, refuse areas and bins.
+pieces of equipment, cleaning regimes if applicable for high traffic touch points such as slides, monkey bars and climbing frames / walls, playhouses and huts, crawl through tunnels and tube slides, exercise equipment, gates, benches and picnic tables, refuse areas and bins.
 Encourage effective sanitation by users, parents etc. Consult guidance on Managing Outdoor Playgrounds for equipment also used by the community.
-When used by the school, it must be appropriately cleaned between groups of children and only used by one group at a time. contamination Contaminated surfaces spreading virus.
+When used by the school, it must be appropriately cleaned between groups of children and only used by one group at a time.
+Each class has access to a small amount of equipment specifically for their bubble.
+Cleaning and reducing contamination Contaminated surfaces spreading virus.
 Classroom based resources such as sports, art and science equipment can be used and shared within the bubble.
 Such resources should be cleaned frequently and meticulously and always between bubbles or rotated to allow them to be left unused and out of reach for a period of 48 hours (72 hours for plastics) between use by different bubbles.
 Follow government guidance for working in education and childcare if a someone becomes ill with suspected COVID-19 at the setting.
 Follow guidance on Cleaning and decontamination of non-health care settings.
 Further guidance on cleaning non health care settings is to be published by Public Health England by the end of the summer term.
-Each pupil to have their own pack of regular resources at their table: Their books Pencil Handwriting Pen Ruler Purple pen Other resources within the class to be shared and washed or rotated with 72 hours left between use (resources used to be put in a plastic box or stored away during this 72 hour period) Children can bring in a small bag with a coat, their packed lunch and school book.
+Each pupil to have their own pack of regular resources at their table: - Their books - Pencil - Handwriting Pen - Ruler - Purple pen Other resources within the class to be shared and washed or rotated with 72 hours left between use (resources used to be put in a plastic box or stored away during this 72 hour period) Children can bring in a small bag with a coat, their packed lunch and school book.
 This should be water proof so it can be wiped down on entry into the school Shared resources and equipment increasing spread Prevent the sharing of stationery and other equipment where possible Suitable procedures in place for managing access to items of 'heavy use' such photocopiers to maintain social distancing.
 Enhanced cleaning regimes.
 As above.
 Cleaning staff and hygiene contractor's capacity - providing additional requirements Discuss with cleaning contractors or staff the additional cleaning requirements and agree additional hours to allow for this.
 Ensure cleaning products being used are suitable and that adequate supplies of cleaning materials are available.
 See Safe working in education and childcare for guidance on PPE and guidance on cleaning non-health care settings .
 Put in place an enhanced cleaning schedule and establish more frequent cleaning of shared areas or those used by different groups.
-Additional guidance on cleaning of non-health care settings is to be published by Public Health England by the end of the summer term.
-Staff continue to use anti-bacterial wipes throughout the day to clean down frequently touched surfaces and to ensure completion of cleaning sheet each day.
-This needs to be the same of communal staff spaces: -Staff room. -Toilets -Admin office. -Photocopier. -Laminator if used. -Shredder. -Guillotine.
+Additional guidance on cleaning of non-health care settings is to be Staff continue to use anti-bacterial wipes throughout the day to clean down frequently touched surfaces and to ensure completion of cleaning sheet each day.
+This needs to be the same of communal staff spaces: -Staff roomToilets -Admin officePhotocopierLaminator if usedShredderGuillotine.